 Pai- A place like no other, relax in a hammock or hang out in one of the many quirky coffee shops.
 Hire a moped and explore the mountains and the stunning views they have to offer, and dip into one of the famous rock pools to cool off from the sun.

-Krabi & the islands- If you love beaches then head here to do some island hoping and see the beautiful views from the many stunning lookout points.
+Krabi & the islands- If you love beaches then head here to do some island hopping and see the beautiful views from the many stunning lookout points.

 Your next travelling adventure may include a mixture of different countries and currencies, that’s why planning your budget and amount of cash you need is so important.